n0bodysec/docker-images/stremio-web/README.md

 # stremio-web

-This docker image contains a built copy of the open source [stremio-web](https://github.com/Stremio/stremio-web/) and a copy of the closed source [stremio-server](http://dl.strem.io/four/master/server.js).
+This docker image contains a built copy of the open source [stremio-web](https://github.com/Stremio/stremio-web/), a copy of the stremio-shell web ui and a copy of the closed source [stremio-server](http://dl.strem.io/four/master/server.js).

 With this image, you can quickly deploy a ready-to-use stremio-web client and server.